Hiab Corporation

+History of former Cargotec

 Cargotec was formed in June 2005 when Kone Corporation was split into two companies to be listed: Cargotec and new Kone.
 After the split, Kone Corporation's marine cargo handling (MacGregor), container handling (Kalmar Industries AB) and load handling (HIAB and Moffett, the latter being based in Ireland and acquired in 2000) business units formed Cargotec.
 However, the businesses within Cargotec have much longer histories and they have been formed through a series of mergers and acquisitions during several decades.

 Cargotec's Kalmar business area started to take shape in 1997 when Partek Corporation acquired the Finnish state-owned Sisu Ltd including its terminal tractor business.
 During the same year, Partek acquired a major shareholding in Kalmar Industries Ltd, a container handling equipment producer.

 The foundations of Cargotec's Hiab business area were laid in 1977 when Partek Corporation bought Multilift Group.
 In 1985, Partek acquired Hydrauliska Industrier Ltd (HIAB) and Jonsered forestry cranes.
 A couple of years later Partek strengthened its forestry crane expertise by acquiring that particular business line from Fiskars.
 Several business acquisitions in 2000 enforced the load handling business.
 In 2004, the name HIAB was taken into use for the whole load handling business in Cargotec.

 MacGregor originates from England where it started to serve shipping companies and shipyards in 1937.
 The marine cargo business of the company in a broader meaning started in 1983 when MacGregor merged with the Finnish Navire.
-In 1993 Incentive acquired MacGregor-Navire and merged it with Hägglunds Marine.
+In 1993, Incentive acquired MacGregor-Navire and merged it with Hägglunds Marine.
 In 1998, the majority of MacGregor was sold to Industri Kapital.
 In 2005, Cargotec bought MacGregor International AB, the global marine cargo flow solutions provider, to strengthen the company's cargo handling offering.
 Several mergers and acquisitions have taken place since to further strengthen MacGregor.